oherterich/2015-spring-web-javascript/README.md

 ## Assignments & Grading

 ### Expectations
 * Turn in all assignments on time.
 This class will move quickly.
-Not turning in an assignment will result in 0 pts for that week.
 * **Emailing me in a panic hours before an assignment is due is unacceptable**.
 * Have a positive attitude and be ready to learn.
 There's a lot of web out there.
 * Ask questions & take care of each other.